DORA Compliance: Complete Guide to the Digital Operational Resilience Act (2026)

 |---|---|---|

-| Within 4 hours of classification | Initial notification | Basic facts and classification |
+| Within 4 hours of classification as major (no later than 24 hours after detection) | Initial notification | Basic facts and classification |

-| Within 72 hours | Intermediate report | Updated assessment and impact |
+| Within 72 hours of classification | Intermediate report | Updated assessment and impact |

-| Within 1 month | Final report | Root cause analysis, remediation measures |
+| Within 1 month after the intermediate report | Final report | Root cause analysis, remediation measures |

 Pillar 3: Digital Operational Resilience Testing (Articles 24–27)